reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/configuration/settings.md

 :::note
 It is recommended to only use this setting in your session file if you want a custom view which is only valid for a single tenant.
 :::

+### views.rowmode: string

+Row rendering mode.
+Accepts `truncate`, `wrap` or `overflow`. `truncated` is the default setting, however if there is an invalid settings, then `overflow` will be used.

+In `wrap` mode, row separators will also be included to better visually delimit the table cells.